bbfox0703/GSpots/README.md

 - Added the ability to attach to the game IF its running.
 This is in preperation for future updates.

 - Added functions from my other github repository to detect the Unreal Version number.

+- Added memory scan if the games running in the background to try finding the offsets file scanning failed at.
+Memory scanning is in beta..
+It worked for every game i tried, and the one that it didn't work for has obfuscation.
+This update should help compatibility greatly!

 </details>